-Although being in college can be overwhelming, it’s possible to complete everything that must be done in a timely and efficient manner.
-Developing time management and organizational skills is the key to working efficiently.
 The best way to better manage time is to develop daily schedules.
-Most organized people plan daily, weekly, and monthly tasks.
+Most organized people plan daily, weekly, and monthly tasks

 Utilize these tips to conduct effective long-term planning during a semester:

 Students are encouraged to develop daily study habits.
 In other words, they should try to study at the same time each day, so it becomes part of their daily routine.
-Students who begin the semester studying 5 days weekly typically do not break their routines.
+Students who begin the semester studying five days each week around the same time of day typically do not break their routines.

 Study during class breaks.
 Many students neglect to take advantage of these valuable hours.
 Utilize this time to complete assigned readings to arrive prepared for class and ready to ask questions.